threefoldtech/info_grid/farmers/docs/3node_building/1_create_a_farm.md

 To create a farm on ThreeFold, simply download the ThreeFold Connect app, create an account and then create a farm.

-> Note: You can create a farm on the ThreeFold Grid V3 or V4.

 ## Download the App

 The ThreeFold Connect app is available for both iOS and Android devices.